jgmorenow/jgmorenow/README.md

-# Welcome to My Portfolio
+# My Portfolio

 Hi!
-I'm **Jose Moreno**, a passionate IT/Cybersecurity enthusiast.
+I'm **Jose Moreno**, a passionate IT/Cybersecurity professional.
 This GitHub page serves as my professional e-portfolio, showcasing some of the projects and work I’ve been involved in.

 ## 🚀 IT Projects